devsatish05/pin-to-ui/README.md

 # Start development server
 npm run dev

+# Run tests
+npm test
 ```

 The frontend will start on `http://localhost:5173`

 **🎉 Frontend works independently!** Comments are saved to localStorage if backend is not running.

-See [STANDALONE.md](./STANDALONE.md) for details.
+For detailed frontend setup, testing, and integration guide, see [frontend/README.md](./frontend/README.md)

 ## 📖 Usage